 Processing of applications begins the year prior to entrance into the professional program and continues until the class is filled.
 The applications are evaluated and an invitation for an interview may be extended.
 The purpose of the interview is to determine the applicant's knowledge of the dental hygiene profession.
 It also provides an opportunity for the applicant to see the facility, meet with the Admissions Committee and to ask questions about the Caruth School of Dental Hygiene program.

-All prospective students are encouraged to contact the College with questions regarding prerequisite courses (260KB PDF file with prerequisites) or the program.
+All prospective students are encouraged to contact the College with questions regarding prerequisite courses or the program.

 Basis For Acceptance

 All applicants will be considered using the following criteria.
 In addition, the applicant must be able to perform the essential functions required in the curriculum.

 The quality of the applicant's academic achievement is a prime consideration.
 A grade point average (GPA) is computed based on all courses taken in college.

 Preference for admission is given to students with:

 - A cumulative GPA and Science GPA indicating ability to succeed in the program .

 - Attention given to detail when completing the application .